 The Foundation conducts its activities through several programmes, which in turn carry out projects.
-The current programmes in development are:
+The current programmes operating or in development are:

 Ireland’s history is complex and multi-dimensional.
 Understanding competing identities and traditions is central to building a better future for everyone on our island.
 The Irish Military Heritage Foundation, through its four activity pillars, seeks to explore these issues and promote a better understanding of where we came from in order that decision-makers and educators are informed and enabled to face the future.